 As an example, assume the same facts as above.
 The original lease was a 2 year lease with $1,000 monthly payments, and payments are made in advance at the beginning of the month, with a discount rate of 5%.
 Using the present value calculator tool, the initial lease liability and ROU asset are $22,889.
 At the end of year 1, the carrying value of the lease liability and ROU asset is $11,681.
 (Refer to the amortization table under Approach 3 for deferred payments for a full example of the amortization of the initial lease liability and ROU asset.)

-At the beginning April 2020, the lessee and lessor agree on a concession as a result of COVID-19 to reduce lease payments for 2 months to $900/month.
+At the beginning of April 2020, the lessee and lessor agree on a concession as a result of COVID-19 to reduce lease payments for 2 months to $900/month.
 By using the present value calculator again and remeasuring the lease liability with the newly reduced lease payments, the new lease liability is $11,530.

 The difference between the new lease liability and the lease liability before the lease concessions were granted ($11,530 – $11,681 = -$151) is recorded, and the ROU asset is adjusted by the same amount.
 This is done by the following entry:

 Multiple scenarios exist where a lessor and lessee can amend a lease agreement to offer relief as a result of COVID-19.
 To ease the burden of accounting for these changes within the current lease accounting guidance, FASB offers an electable alternative to recognize the financial impact of the concessions in the current period.
 We have presented three approaches for deferred payments and two approaches for payment reductions.
 If any material concessions are granted to the lessee, both the lessee and the lessor should disclose the accounting effects of the transactions in order to provide transparency in regards to the effects of COVID-19.

 Accounting for lease concessions within the modification framework